xrdocs/ncs5500/_tutorials/ncs55x-and-ncs5xx-domain-based-lpts-policers.md

 ![Screenshot 2021-02-01 at 5.28.04 PM.png]({{site.baseurl}}/images/Screenshot 2021-02-01 at 5.28.04 PM.png)

 Let us take an example of NCS 5501.
 It has 48 1G/10G ports and 6 40G/100G ports.
 The first set of ports are located in core 0 and second set in core 1.
-The advantage of using per domain LPTS definition are:
+The advantage of using per domain LPTS are:
   - We can use existing concept of known/default policers
   - Per port resources are available on NCS55xx and NCS5xx
   - It strengthens the existing security plus gives added granularity
   - Domain creates individual isolation of ports (e.g VRF)
   - This can scale even with just having internal TCAM

-Note: By default all the ports will be classified in default domain.
+Note: By default all the ports will be classified in default domain if no user defined domain is configured.
 {: .notice--info}

 ## Domain Based LPTS Architecture

 ![Screenshot 2021-02-01 at 7.49.31 PM.png]({{site.baseurl}}/images/Screenshot 2021-02-01 at 7.49.31 PM.png)

 The above figure represents the architecture of the domain based LPTS.
-For understanding of the terminology like port arbitrator, Pre-iFIB, iFIB etc and the basic flow of LPTS, it is highly recommended to read this [article](https://xrdocs.io/ncs5500/tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts/ "article").
+For understanding of the terminology like port arbitrator, Pre-iFIB, iFIB etc and the basic flow of LPTS, it is highly recommended to read this [Article](https://xrdocs.io/ncs5500/tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts/ "article").
 As per the flow described in that artcile, first the entries are downloaded in LPTS Pre-IFIB.
 LPTS HW Pre-iFIB creates/updates/delete with domain index in the key of Pre-iFIB entry.
 LPTS domain and its associated interfaces are added/deleted to update port variable of interfaces.
 LPTS HW Policer is updated or programmed for a specific flow type under a specific LPTS domain index.
 LPTS Pre-iFIB PD does hardware programming of Domain based policers and HW Pre-iFIB entries to database table.
 LPTS Pre-iFIB then programs PMF, policer and port variable.
 Management client access the Pre-iFIB HW entry or policer data via the SysDB.

 ## Sample Use Case